lhr-solar/BPS/Docs/source/Software/BSP.rst

     outside the file.

 Usage
-    Function usage is declared in the BSP_CAN.h file.
+    Function usage is declared in the ``BSP_CAN.h file``.
 When using these functions in the RTOS, pend and post must occur before and after the functions are called.

 Additional Considerations